kelvinst/jekyll-tutorial/README.md

 jekyll-tutorial
 ===============

-This is just the simple tutorial from jekyllrb.com documentation
+This is just the simple Jekyll project for testing